 How to find the best time to post on LinkedIn for your business

 Despite these findings, it is worth auditing your LinkedIn content to determine if there are any differences to when your business receives the most engagement.
 To do this, go to the ‘Analytics’ tab at the top of the page and select ‘Visitors’.

 Here, you can see an overview of visits to your profile on mobile and desktop devices by day.

-Creating high quality video content is a difficult task in itself, but to get people to actually watch the content can be even harder.
+Creating high quality video content can be a difficult task and getting people to watch the content can be even trickier.
 However, it doesn’t have to be this hard.

 Every minute on YouTube, over 300 hours of content is uploaded by different content creators.
 All these creators are competing for a share of YouTube’s 5 billion daily video views.
 With so much competition, how do you make your videos stand out?

 When is the best time to post on YouTube?

 To make your videos stand out and maximise your audience, it is best to look at it like primetime television where viewing figures tend to peak during weekday evenings.
 This means if you post a YouTube video at 2-4pm on a weekday, it allows enough time for the video to be indexed and to notify your subscribers.
 On weekends, it’s a little different and is a case of “the early bird catches the worm” with a post time of between 9-11am being optimal for engagement (Frederator).
 The reason for this is because just like Google indexes web content, YouTube does the same for videos, so they show up in search results.